Randomized PCA Forest for Unsupervised Outlier Detection: Randomized PCA Forest

 \subsection{Outlier Score}

-We can utilize an RPCA forest for outlier detection by defining, as a first property, an outlier probability criterion based on the depth of the trees.
+We can utilize an RPCA forest for unsupervised outlier detection by defining an outliers score.
 Let $T$ be the set of RPCA trees $\mathcal{T}$ and $\mathbf{q}$ the query point for outlier detection.
 Let $L_\mathbf{q}$ be the leaf node of $\mathcal{T}$ that includes $\mathbf{q}$ if we traverse the tree using $\mathbf{q}$ based on the projections and splitting criterion calculated during the fitting process.
-The outlier probability of $\mathbf{q}$ is defined as
+The depth-based outlierness of $\mathbf{q}$ is defined as

 where $\Depth(L_\mathbf{q})$ is the depth of the leaf node in which $\mathbf{q}$ lies and $\Depth(\mathcal{T})$ is the depth of the tree (maximum depth among all of the leaf nodes).